ahadi-analytics/sntutils/README.md

 The `detect_outliers()` function returns a table with outlier results for each row in your dataset.
-The key columns of interest are record_id, the value being checked, and the method-specific flags: outliers_iqr, outliers_halper, and outliers_moyenne.
+The key columns of interest are record_id, the value being checked, and the method-specific flags: outliers_iqr, outliers_median, and outliers_mean.
 Each method marks the value as either “outlier” or “normal value”.
 You can join this output back to your original data using record_id to flag values for review or action.